Omori (video game): Reception

-Omori received "generally favorable" reviews according to Metacritic and 100% of critics recommended the game, according to OpenCritic, with gaming publications praising it for its depiction of anxiety and depression.
+Omori received "generally favorable" reviews according to the review aggregation website Metacritic and 100% of critics recommended the game, according to OpenCritic, with gaming publications praising it for its depiction of anxiety and depression.
 Rock Paper Shotgun reviewer Kat Bailey compared it to her real-life experiences, stating that the game managed to take overused themes regarding the subject and create a "memorable darkness".
 Rachel Watts of PC Gamer described it as a work that "captures this sentiment [of overcoming anxiety] masterfully", but criticized some parts of it for being unnecessarily dark.
 RPGFan writer Alex Franiczek stated that it "succeeded" at depicting harrowing events during a formative part of life, despite it being something that not many games try to attempt.

 The game's writing and tone also received praise from many reviewers, who compared it to games such as EarthBound, Undertale, and Yume Nikki, though some criticized its narrative pacing.
 Stating that the creativity in portions of its narrative made it "truly exceptional", Franiczek described its story as having a "profoundly dark and twisted intimacy".
 Reviewer Julie Fukunaga of Wired magazine commended the depth and psychological themes of the narrative, stating that "it is in this medium that Omori thrives".
-Although he considered its narrative pacing to be slow at times, Nintendo Lifes Mitch Vogel praised Omori as a game that "makes you think long after you’re done with it".
+Although he considered its narrative pacing to be slow at times, Nintendo Lifes Mitch Vogel praised Omori as a game that "makes you think long after you're done with it".
 In his review for Destructoid, Patrick Hancock criticized the length of the second act, but said that his qualms were "wiped away" by the narrative quality of the finale.

 Reviewers' opinion of the game's combat varied.
 Claiming that the combat was "hardly necessary", Hancock criticized the lack of strategical depth, stating that he "found a strategy that worked and basically just repeated it ad nauseam".
 Mitch Vogel described its battle mechanics as unique and narratively fitting, but ultimately under-utilized due to a lack of difficulty.
 Opposingly, Bailey praised the game's "well-executed" combat and "difficult" bosses, stating that they helped break up some of the dungeons.
 In her review, Rachel Watts complimented the way the game's abilities made the party feel like a cohesive unit.

 The art direction also received positive reactions.
 Watts praised the art direction of the monsters, stating the mix of different art styles "really heightens the horror".
 The "anime-style cut-ins" were praised by Bailey, who called them "surprisingly well-animated".
 Despite his criticism of the game's battles, Hancock stated he often anticipated them due to the art style, calling it "nothing short of phenomenal".